 While the debate on Capitol Hill has shifted to other matters in recent months, health care remains an important topic among average Americans from all walks of life.
 Controlling rising healthcare costs and improving quality for patients are concepts every American can agree on, even if we disagree on how to accomplish those goals.
 Despite numerous unknowns about the future of healthcare in the U.S., one thing appears certain: pay for performance is here to stay.

-The historic model that reimburses hospitals and providers for the quantity of care provided (the number tests and procedures, the number of days in the hospital, the number of medications dispensed) has given way to a model that is increasingly focused on the value and outcomes of the care provided.
+The historic model that reimburses hospitals and providers for the quantity of care provided (the number tests and procedures, the number of days in the hospital, the number of medications dispensed) has given way to a model that is more and more focused on the value and outcomes of the care provided.
 This “pay for performance” or “value-based” reimbursement model is driven by three important programs administered by the Centers for Medicare and Medicaid Services (CMS):

 - VBP – Value-Based Purchasing

 Collectively, these programs have tripled in size, from placing 2% of hospital inpatient Medicare reimbursement at risk in 2013 to placing 6% at risk in 2018.
 While 6% may not sound like much, when nearly half of all U.S. patients are Medicare patients and the average not-for-profit hospital margin in 2012 was less than 3%, not earning that risk-based reimbursement can mean going from a slim margin to no margin.